Dive computer: Management and mitigation strategies

 If diving to a well regulated buddy system where both divers follow closely matched dive profiles, using the same gases, the buddy's dive computer may be sufficient backup.

+If a backup computer uses a different conservatism, the backup should be the less conservative otherwise or it may go into a violation mode during a dive and become useless.

 A dive profile can be planned before the dive, and followed closely to allow reversion to the planned schedule if the computer fails.
 This implies the availability of a backup timer and depth gauge, or the schedule will be useless.
 It also requires the diver to follow the planned profile conservatively.

 Some organisations such as the American Academy of Underwater Sciences have recommended that a dive plan should be established before the dive and then followed throughout the dive unless the dive is aborted.
 This dive plan should be within the limits of the decompression tables to increase the margin of safety, and to provide a backup decompression schedule based on the dive tables in case the computer fails underwater.
 The disadvantage of this extremely conservative use of dive computers is that when used this way, the dive computer is merely used as a bottom timer, and the advantages of real time computation of decompression status – the original purpose of dive computers – are sacrificed.
 This recommendation is not in the 2018 version of the AAUS Standards for Scientific diving: Manual.

 A diver wishing to further reduce the risk of decompression sickness can take additional precautionary measures, such as one or more of: